Aider-AI/aider/website/docs/leaderboards/index.md

 While [aider can connect to almost any LLM](/docs/llms.html), it works best with models that score well on the benchmarks.

-## GPT-4o takes the #1 & #2 spots

-GPT-4o tops the aider LLM code editing leaderboard at 72.9%, versus 68.4% for Opus.
-GPT-4o takes second on aider's refactoring leaderboard with 62.9%, versus Opus at 72.3%.

-GPT-4o did much better than the 4-turbo models, and seems *much* less lazy.

-GPT-4o is also able to use aider's established "diff" edit format that uses `SEARCH/REPLACE` blocks.
-This diff format is used by all the other capable models, including Opus and the original GPT-4 models
-The GPT-4 Turbo models have all required the "udiff" edit format, due to their tendancy to lazy coding.

 ## Code editing leaderboard